Monthly Archives: February 2018

 The next day I ran into the kid and the dog in front of the building.
-I accosted him.
 “Was that you, or rather your dog, that shit in front of the building last night?”
 I said, in French.
 (Est-ce que c’était toi, ou plutôt ton chien, qui a chié devant l’immeuble hier soir?)
 Of course he denied it.
 That was last week.
-Tonight, I came home from work at around 6, ran upstairs to get my shopping caddy and my winter coat (a cold front from Russia is on its way to Western Europe; this weekend and next week is forecast to be minus six Celsius), went back outside and who do I run into on the opposite sidewalk?
+Tonight, I came home from work at around 6, ran upstairs to get my shopping caddy and my winter coat (a cold front from Siberia is on its way to Western Europe; this weekend and next week is forecast to be freezing), went back outside and who do I run into on the opposite sidewalk?
 The kid again.
 His dog, caught in the act of flagrant délit, was doing a crap in the middle of the sidewalk.
 In a rare and remarkable display of self-restraint, I walked past with my caddy and didn’t say a word.
 The kid, however, saw me coming and pulled a plastic bag out of his pocket.
 Good for him, I said to myself as I headed up the street, he’s becoming toilet trained.

 But, no!
 An hour later I walked down that same sidewalk, my caddy filled with groceries, and there was a big pile of merde in that same spot.
 Fresh.
 From that dog.
 The kid never picked it up.